Jemaroo/TTYDBattleUnitTool/README.md

 Huge thanks to **Silver** for their work on writing the tooltips and research on [various flag and value scenarios](https://www.youtube.com/@SilverGames136/videos)

+Shoutouts to hirothetraveler, Reed, Diagamma, cursedGM, and others for their suggestions and feedback!

 <br/>

 ## Latest Usage